-Proceeds of the Bonds or certain amounts exchanged therefor, net of amounts to be deposited in the Debt Service Reserve Fund, the Revenue Fund and the Costs of Issuance Fund as described in "PLAN OF FINANCING - Sources and Uses of Funds," and any amounts transferred thereto from the Revenue Fund pursuant to the Indenture are to be deposited in the Acquisition Fund.
+Proceeds of the Bonds or certain amounts exchanged therefor, together with other moneys legally available therefor, net of amounts to be deposited in the Debt Service Reserve Fund, the Revenue Fund and the Costs of Issuance Fund as described in "PLAN OF FINANCING - Sources and Uses of Funds," and any amounts transferred thereto from the Revenue Fund pursuant to the Indenture are to be deposited in the Acquisition Fund.
 Such moneys are to be applied on or before the last day of the Origination Period to the purchase of Mortgage Loans from Lenders in accordance with the provisions of the Indenture and/or to reimburse the Authority for advances made to Eligible Borrowers or Lenders with respect to such Mortgage Loans, including cash advances.
 See "DESCRIPTION OF THE SINGLE-FAMILY MORTGAGE PROGRAM - Reservations, Delivery and Purchase of Mortgage Loans."
-Such Mortgage Loans must satisfy the terms and conditions of the Indenture. and the Authority may not use such proceeds deposited to the Acquisition Fund or other moneys to finance a Mortgage Loan providing a Mortgage Yield that, by itself or in the aggregate with other Mortgage Loans credited or expected to be credited to the Acquisition Fund and the Loan Recycling Fund, exceeds the limitation on yield required by Section 143 of the Code.
-Each Mortgage Loan purchased from amounts in the Acquisition Fund is to be purchased from amounts deposited therein from the proceeds of the Taxable 1998 Series A-1 Senior Bonds and from the Tax-exempt Bonds on a proportionate basis.
+Such Mortgage Loans must satisfy the terms and conditions of the Indenture, and the Authority may not use such proceeds deposited to the Acquisition Fund or other moneys to finance a Mortgage Loan providing a Mortgage Yield that, by itself or in the aggregate with other Mortgage Loans credited or expected to be credited to the Acquisition Fund and the Loan Recycling Fund, exceeds the limitation on yield required by Section 143 of the Code.

-Any moneys in the Acquisition Fund on January 16, 1998 or, with respect to the amounts in the Acquisition Fund reserved for the purchase of Mortgage Loans on Targeted Area Residences pursuant to the Indenture, on April 16, 1999, not used to purchase Mortgage Loans on or before such date are to be withdrawn by the Trustee and transferred to the Redemption

-Fund on the redemption date established pursuant to the Indenture; provided, however, that, such transfer may be made on a later date, not later than June 16, 1999, as to all or any part of such moneys, if the Authority has filed with the Trustee, with a copy to Moody's, an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension is covered by a previous Cash Flow Statement), in which case such withdrawal shall occur on the later specified date or dates.
+Any moneys in the Acquisition Fund on July 1, 1999 not used to purchase Mortgage Loans on or before such date are to be withdrawn by the Trustee and transferred to the Redemption Fund on the redemption date established pursuant to the Indenture; provided, however, that, such transfer may be made on a later date, not later than January 3, 2000, as to all or any part of such moneys, if the Authority has filed with the Trustee, with a copy to Moody's, an Authority Request specifying such later date or dates for such withdrawal, accompanied by a Cash Flow Statement (unless the principal amount and term of such extension is covered by a previous Cash Flow Statement), in which case such withdrawal shall occur on the later specified date or dates.